bloomberg/blazingmq/docs/docs/architecture/high_availability.md

 configured time interval.

-The presence of this retransmission buffer ensures that producer applications don't see any transient issues in the BlazingMQ backend.
+The presence of this retransmission buffer ensures that producer applications don't see any transient issues in the BlazingMQ back-end.
 In fact, today the entire BlazingMQ cluster (all replicas and primary node) can disappear from the network for a few minutes, and producer applications won't notice any failure from BlazingMQ APIs.
 Now this's high availability!